fym35/BlueSky/README.md

  BlueSky Launcher Source Code

  # What is BlueSky?
- BlueSky is a Minecraft for Windows 10 launcher allow you to play the game without needing to own the game legally.
+ BlueSky is a launcher for Minecraft Windows 10 Edition that's still maintained till today.
+This launcher allowing you to play Minecraft for free without actually legally owning Minecraft.
+Also, BlueSky is safer than alternatives since the simplity and functionally are put on the top.
- Alternatively, BlueSky is a Simple-On-The-Fly Toolbox, allow you to install 3rd party client, hacking the game though your own DLL, etc.

- # Can I getting banned from Minecraft Online if I use BlueSky?
+ # Can I getting banned from Minecraft Online?
- Maybe, currently we doesn't have anyone banned.
-But if you want to safe, just play on a Alternative Account!

- # What versions of Minecraft are supported?
- Most of all avaliable versions!
-Although most support are for newest/semi-new version, we also working to provide old version support too!

- # What 3rd Party Client are supported?
- Currently they are not natively supported by BlueSky.
-However you can get them to working with some major modifications.
+ Yes!
+Using BlueSky give you a high risk of getting banned from Minecraft Online Services and Xbox Online Services.
+So for safe, use a alternative account or a throwaway account will be good and keeping you from risk of getting banned.

  # Is BlueSky illegal?
- Technically, yes, since BlueSky allow you to play Minecraft without have to pay.
-But on other side, BlueSky actually doesn't crack the game!
-It just does a bunch of different system-related tricks to make Minecraft "think" that you are currently own the game.
-Either, what do you expect on a launcher anyway?
+ Technically, yes.
+Since you still play full version of Minecraft without buying the game, and that's is against Mojang Terms of Services.
+So we highly recommends you to just use BlueSky for educational purposes, or, trying the game before actually buying it (like we hope you to do so).

- # Development
+ # How to install?
- BlueSky's source code overall is hard to read, specially if you are a experienced developer.
-Due to that reason, a new simple, flexible and nice API is in development.
-Introduce BlueSky API!
-BlueSky API make it easier to tinkering with the source code.
-You can easily tweak it yourself without any complex line of codes, just one function with some of arguments and you are all set.
-To get started with the API itself, heads to Wiki to get started.

- # I'm I allowed to edit and pulish BlueSky at a custom build?
- BlueSky is licensed with BSD 2-Clause "Simplified" License license.
-That mean you have complete permissions to modify BlueSky for either commercial use, custom distribution and private use but whatever you do, you have to keep the license.
+ Grab the latest release from Release tab, then extract and open BlueSkyNew.exe and enjoy!